 - Be open to change.
 Encourage your student to try new ideas.
 Don’t panic if a new major or minor is mentioned.
 At least 65% of students change majors at least once before graduating.
 Listen to your student’s thoughts and feeling about classes, activities, friends, etc. You may pick up valuable clues to help in the decision-making process.

 - Refer your student to friends and family employed in careers of interest.
-Job shadow opportunities and informational interviews are ideal for acquiring Knowledge about a career field.
-Students can ask questions of a professional about their job, how they got into the fields, skills and education required for that career path, and recommendations for success.
+Job shadow opportunities and informational interviews are ideal for acquiring knowledge about a career field.
+Students can ask questions to a professional about their job, how they got into their field, skills and education required for that career path, and recommendations for success.

-- Encourage your student attend Career Development events, drop-ins and employer information sessions.
-Direct your student to the Plymouth State Career development website (go.plymouth.edu/career); they can have a resume or cover letter reviewed during drop-in hours, attend a how-to workshops, and learn about various industries and opportunities at employer info sessions.
-Advisors are available for individual appointment; students can book through the website.
+- Encourage your student to attend Career Development events, drop-in appointments, advising appointments, and employer information sessions.
+Direct your student to the Plymouth State Career Development website (go.plymouth.edu/career); they can have a resume or cover letter reviewed during drop-in hours, attend how-to workshops, and learn about various industries and opportunities at employer info sessions.
+Advisors are available for individual appointments, and students can book those through Handshake or email.